-Avoid shopping in crowds.
-Instead of taking your friend to a busy mall, go to a small store.
-Or try shopping when stores aren't likely to be busy.
+Try not to shop in crowds.
+Instead of a busy mall, go to a small store.
+Or go when stores aren't likely to be busy.

 Gather in small groups.
 Even though your loved one may like to see the whole family at the holidays, he may get flustered by all the grandchildren.
 To make visits better for everyone, have smaller groups of family members drop in at different times.

 Keep the TV off during other activities.
-Someone with Alzheimer's may have a hard time telling the difference between what's going on in the room and what's happening on the television.
+Someone with Alzheimer's may find it hard to tell the difference between what's going on in the room and what's on TV.

 3. Find Things They Can Do

 Spending time on familiar tasks and hobbies can help your loved one feel productive and happy, Lewis says.
-Just be sure that they can safely handle the task.
+As long as they can do it safely, it’s a great idea.

 You might need to take a different approach with a favorite activity or do things together.
 For example:

 - Grandma, who loves to bake, might still be able to stir batter after you've measured out the ingredients.
-She could drop cookies onto a cool sheet while you handle getting the pans in and out of the hot oven.
+She could drop cookies onto a cool sheet while you get the pans in and out of the hot oven.

-- Someone who gets confused by all of the settings on the washing machine may be able to take towels out of the dryer and fold them like a pro.
+- Someone who gets confused by all of the settings on the washing machine may be able to take towels out of the dryer and fold them.